Urmila Matondkar: Critical acclaim and success (1999–2003)

-Critical acclaim and decrease in workload (2004–present)
+Sporadic work (2004–present)

 In 2004, Matondkar starred in the thriller Ek Hasina Thi.
 The film (which marked the debut of Sriram Raghavan) tells the story of a Sarika Vartak, a deceived woman, played by Matondkar, who is jailed and arrested for having links with the underworld, because of her lover, played by Khan, and later flees from prison to seek revenge on him.
 Upon release, the film was positively received by critics, with Matondkar's performance earning praise.
 The Deccan Herald commented: "An author-backed role ensures that Urmila gets to do everything just right.
 Whether it's kicking a bully into shape in the dreary prison of which she's an inmate or whether it's making nice with Karan while plotting his ruin, she's a total treat.
 She carries off the transition from naive to knowing effortlessly.
 Seductive and steely, she's quite explosive."
 The film was a box office success.
 For her performance, Matondkar received nominations at the Filmfare, Screen, Zee Cine and IIFA ceremonies.
 The film was premiered at the New York Asian Film Festival.

 In 2005, she played the title role in the horror Naina.
 The film tells the story of Matondkar's character who after receiving an eye transplant, realises that she can see into the supernatural world.
 The film was premiered in the Marché du Film section at the 2005 Cannes Film Festival.
 She next starred as Trisha Chaudhary, a caring daughter of Professor Uttam Chaudhary, played by Anupam Kher, in Jahnu Barua's art drama Maine Gandhi Ko Nahin Mara.
 The film was well received by critics, with Rediff stating, "Her credibility as a versatile actress is further established in her reserved albeit realistic delivery of emotions."
 Matondkar won her second Bollywood Movie Award for Best Actress.
 In 2006, she appeared in Pankaj Parashar's romance Banaras: A Mystic Love Story with Ashmit Patel and Dimple Kapadia.
 The film was not well received by critics, with Raja Sen commenting: "And then there's Urmila.
 Let's start with the good.
 She looks great, refreshingly beautiful and striking.
 That's about it.
 This is an actress who has worked hard to earn respectability, but this role, like the film itself, suffers from inconsistency".
 Her next release was Onir's Bas Ek Pal (2006).

 Her next release was the thriller Karzzzz (2008), a remake of Karz (1980), alongside Himesh Reshammiya.
 The film was a major critical and commercial failure, however, Matondkar was praised for her portrayal and adding her own flavour to the role of Kamini.
 The same year, she re-united with Sanjay Dutt for EMI.
-In 2012, she provided her voice to the role of Begum in the computer-animated comedy Delhi Safari.
+In 2012, she provided her voice to the role of Begum in the animated comedy Delhi Safari.